Peter7397/anylab/README.md

 - **Multiple Search Modes**: Comprehensive, Advanced, Enhanced, and Basic RAG
 - **Real-time Document Processing** with Ollama integration
 - **Smart Caching** for improved performance and response times
-- **Performance Monitoring** with detailed metrics for optimization
 - **Content Filtering** with dynamic presets
 - **Document Analytics** and search statistics